lindseystead/SmartSheetConnect/README.md

 - Setting up Google Cloud requires technical knowledge
 - **Need help with setup?** See [Setup Help](#need-setup-help) above or [LICENSING.md](./LICENSING.md) for commercial options

-## Deployment

-For detailed deployment instructions, see [DEPLOYMENT.md](./DEPLOYMENT.md).

-### Railway Deployment (Quick Start)

-1. **Push to GitHub** - Ensure your code is in a GitHub repository
-2. **Create Railway Account** - Go to [railway.app](https://railway.app) and sign up
-3. **Deploy from GitHub** - Connect your repository
-4. **Add Environment Variables** - Copy all variables from your `.env` file to Railway's Variables tab
-5. **Deploy** - Railway automatically builds and deploys

-See [DEPLOYMENT.md](./DEPLOYMENT.md) for step-by-step instructions and troubleshooting.

 ## License

 **Open Source Version:** MIT License.

-Copyright (c) 2025 Lindsey Stead, Lifesaver Technology Services

-This code is available under MIT license for portfolio and open-source use.
-The MIT license allows free use, modification, and distribution.

-**Commercial Licensing:**

-For commercial use, proprietary licensing, or enterprise features, commercial licenses are available.
-Contact [info@lifesavertech.ca](mailto:info@lifesavertech.ca) or visit [lifesavertech.ca](https://www.lifesavertech.ca) for licensing options.

-Commercial licenses include:
-- White-label rights
-- Exclusive commercial use
-- Setup and support services
-- Priority updates
-- Custom development options

 ## Author